 Enough about history!
 How do these Trusts help YOU?

 I have done the research and are continuing to do so on a daily basis.
 This next part shows you something others will not.
 THE STEPS OF CREATING A FUNCTIONING LAND TRUST.
 I am not asking you to first buy my product to see this, I want to show you how easy it is to do this on your own.
-You can and will create your own trusts IN AS LITTLE AS 5 MINUTES (once you have the proper knowledge).
+You can and will create your own trusts IN AS LITTLE AS 5 MINUTES (once you have the proper knowledge and forms).
 The key here is EDUCATION.
 You can buy the forms anywhere but, will you know how to use them to your advantage?
-I have been forming land trusts for over 30 years.
+I have been forming land trusts for over 40 years.
 I teach you the creative strategies that give these trusts "teeth."
 Would you want to use a brain surgeon who has all the medical tools but no EDUCATION on how to use those tools?
 I think not.

 "How we think and how we behave determine where we are going." --Marianne Williamson